Biblical Steps to Restore Broken Relationships

 You didn't break trust once.
 You broke it hundreds of times over months or years.

-These are not hard rules.
 Some relationships heal faster.
 Some take longer.
-Moral failures can cause instant damage that takes years to repair.
 The timeline matters less than the consistent pattern of change.

-Step 4: Ask for Forgiveness & Grant Forgiveness
+Step 4: Ask for Forgiveness and Grant Forgiveness

 For the person in recovery: You must ask for forgiveness.
 Not a general "I'm sorry for everything."
 Specific acknowledgment of specific wrongs.